-Australian parliament wants WikiLeaks founder Julian Assange back home, not sent to US
+Australian Parliament wants WikiLeaks founder Julian Assange back home, not sent to US

 MELBOURNE, Australia (AP) — Australian Prime Minister Anthony Albanese said Thursday he hoped for an amicable end to the prosecution of WikiLeaks founder Julian Assange after lawmakers ramped up pressure on the United States and Britain by passing a motion calling for the Australian citizen to be allowed to return to his home country.

-Albanese told Parliament the days before Britain’s High Court of Justice hears Assange’s appeal next week against extradition to the United States on espionage charges were a “critical period.”
+Albanese told Parliament that the days before London's High Court hears Assange’s appeal next week against extradition to the United States on espionage charges were a “critical period.”

 “I hope this can be resolved.
 I hope it can be resolved amicably.
 It’s not up to Australia to interfere in the legal processes of other countries, but it is appropriate for us to put our very strong view that those countries need to take into account the need for this to be concluded,” Albanese said.